ERASMUS+

 © AI animated illustration by @muhammetlord of international E+ team at TC2 – “Concrete Tools To Beef Up Your Critical Thinking Skills” in Sakarya, Türkiye (Feb-Mar 2024)

-*images – Service National de la Jeunesse (Luxembourg), Sorina Gavrila, personal archive
+*images – Service National de la Jeunesse (Luxembourg), Sorina Gavrila, Alexandru Arhire, personal archive